leportella/studies/DataScience/Exploratory_Analysis.md

 ## Principles of Analytic Graphics

 ### Principle 1: Show comparisons

   * Evidence for a hypothesis is always relative to another hypothesis

 ### Principle 2: Show causality, mechanism, explanation, systematic structure

   * What is your causal framework for thinking about a question?

 ### Principle 3: Show multivariate data

     * Multivariate = more than 2 variables

     * The real world is multivariate

 ### Principle 4: Integration multiple modes of evidence

     * Completely integrate words, numbers, images, diagrams
-		* Data graphics should make use of many modes of data presentation

     * Don't let the tool drive the analysis

 ### Principle 5: Describe and document the evidence with appropriate labels, scales, sources, etc

     * A data graphic should tell a complete story that is credible

 ### Principle 6: Content is king

     * Analytical presentations ultimately stand or fall depending on the quality, relevance and integraity of their content

 ## Why do we use graphs in data analysis?

 * To understand data properties

 * To find patterns in data

 * To suggest modeling strategies

 * To debug analysis

 * To communicate results

 ## Exploratory Graphs

 * Tend to be made very quickly (quick and dirty)

 * Tend to make a large number of them

 * The objective is to develop a personal undestanding of the dataset (What are the properties, what are the problems?)

 * Let you summarize the data (usually graphically) and highlight any broad feature

 * Explore basic questions and hypotesis

 -----------------------------------------------------------

 Behrens, J. T..
 Principles and procedures of Exploratory Data Analysis.
 American Psychological Association Inc. 1997.
 Vol.2, No.2, 131-160

+Behrens J. T.; Yu, C..
+Exploratory Data Analysis in Handbook of Psicology: Vol. 2 Research methods in Psichology.